QUEHENBERGER + KERN

 „For my part, I was never a jazzer.
 Not a free jazz player either, more of a farmer jazz player.
 I came from brass band music and later got really into punk and hardcore.
 Then techno came along in the 1990s.
 So if someone says free jazz, all well and good, but it's actually improvisation.“ (Kern in an interview with Mica)

 During this time, the schoolboy Quehenberger went to England, where he experienced the harshness of the British subculture first-hand.
-Nevertheless, a good school for music, even if he doesn’t want to glorify anything.
+Nevertheless, it was a good school for music, even if he doesn't want to glorify anything.
 Back in Vienna, he released his first albums on Editition Mego or Cheap Records and composed tracks that were also used by the well-known post-punk legend Mark Stewart (Loner).
 Kern also shows a musical socialization on a broad level, from punk, techno, jazz to avant-garde.
 The boundaries are fluid.

+In October 2023, the time had come, the two gentlemen were invited to the MPS studio and - oh joy - they were promptly accepted.
 The concert was split into two sets.
-It’s obvious – these two unagitated and idiosyncratic Alpine countries are blind masters of their craft.
 Their sound develops a fabulous, crazy-psychedelic-technoid energy.
 What is that?
-A genre is hard to come up with.
-An intense tremor, then a pause and the machine thunders on, taking an unexpected turn before hurtling into oncoming traffic.
+A genre is hard to pin down.
+An intense tremor, then a pause and the machine thunders on, taking unexpected turns before hurtling into oncoming traffic.
 Free, brute, nervous.
 Quehenberger & Kern create a significant sound, an entity that shows that they have been making music together for many years.
 An extraordinary concert!

 Kern & Quehenberger at the gallows, fox trap near Triberg/Black Forest.
 October 2023 Photo: © Töni Schifer/MPS-Studio